 \section{Comparative analysis}

-We outline the key elements of our assessment of the smart contract languages described in the previous section.
-A first, high-level view is in~\Cref{tab:overview}, which reports a classification based on the discussion in~\Cref{sec:overview}.
-This section contains a more in-depth comparison, based on our hands-on experience on developing a common benchmark of use cases~\cite{smart-contracts-comparison}.
-The benchmark currently includes \numusecases use cases implemented in our reference contract languages.
-Two main drivers have influenced the choice of the use cases: on the one hand, they should form a representative selection of common use cases in DApp development, such as those in the \href{https://github.com/OpenZeppelin/openzeppelin-contracts}{Openzeppelin library} for Ethereum; on the other hand, they should provide an adequate test-bed for a comparative analysis of the functionalities of different smart contract languages and platforms, of which~\Cref{tab:functionalities-vs-workarounds} gives a comprehensive account.
-Based on the benchmark, we start in~\Cref{sec:comparison:programming-style,sec:comparison:loc,sec:comparison:security} by comparing the programming styles of contract languages, their verbosity and readability, and the security implications of their design.
+In this section we perform a comparative analysis of the smart contract languages presented in~\Cref{sec:languages}.
+We outline below the key elements of our comparison.
+A first, high-level view is in~\Cref{tab:overview}, which classifies languages/platforms according to the architectural aspects discussed in~\Cref{sec:overview}.
+A more in-depth comparison is based on our hands-on experience on developing a common benchmark of use cases.
+We describe our benchmark in~\Cref{sec:comparison:benchmark}, and then in~\Cref{sec:comparison:programming-style,sec:comparison:loc,sec:comparison:security} we exploit it to compare the programming styles of contract languages, their verbosity and readability, and the security implications of their design.
 Then, in~\Cref{sec:comparision:types,sec:comparision:verification} we discuss the role of the tool chain (compiler and static analyzers) in preventing vulnerabilities and other loopholes.
 In~\Cref{sec:comparision:onchain-offchain} we analyse the support for the integration of on-chain and off-chain components.
-In~\Cref{sec:comparison:fees} we compare the different fee models.
-Finally, in~\Cref{sec:comparison:expressiveness} we reflect on our experience in developing the benchmark, by discussing how the availability of platform functionalities affects the development of smart contracts. \Cref{tab:strengths} summarises our assessment.
+In~\Cref{sec:comparison:fees} we compare the fee models of the blockchain platforms.
+Finally, in~\Cref{sec:comparison:functionalities} we reflect on our experience in developing the benchmark, by discussing how the availability of platform functionalities affects the development of smart contracts. \Cref{tab:strengths} summarises our assessment.